Council Practice, Tuesday, 11/18, 6:45 pm - all welcome

 Quarterly Tuesdays 6:45 - 7:45 pm

-Join us as we celebrate and build community through the practice of council.
+Join us as we celebrate and build community through the practice of Council.
 We sit in a circle, establish guidelines and potential topics, and practice sharing our own good hearts and minds.
 Everyone welcome, confidentiality and deep listening are primary, as is the right to pass.
-Our next Council practice is Tuesday, September 16.
+Our next Council practice is Tuesday, November 18.
+Email us for more information.

 Full Moon Ceremony